ci4rail/docs/docs/user-docs/_edge-solutions/moducop/io-modules/iou06/quick-start-audio.md

 This chapter describes how to loop back the audio output to the audio input of the IOU06 without any specific configuration.

-### Connecting the Audio Interface
+### Connecting Loops to the Audio Interface

 ![Audio Connection]({{ '/user-docs/images/edge-solutions/moducop/io-modules/iou06/audio-in-conn.svg' | relative_url }}){: style="width: 30%"}

 ### Record the Audio Output

-Copy a WAV file to the ModuCop as described in Chapter [Copy a WAV File to the Moducop](#copy-a-wav-file-to-the-moducop).
+Copy a WAV file to the ModuCop as described in chapter [Copy a WAV File to the Moducop](#copy-a-wav-file-to-the-moducop).

 **Attention** The WAV file must have only one channel (mono), because only one channel of the audio output interface is connected to the audio input interface.
 {: .notice--warning}